cyberark/secretless-broker/demos/k8s-demo/README.md

 **Note:** None of these steps require the information in `admin_config.sh` - the person deploying the application needs to know _nothing_ about the secret values required to connect to the PostgreSQL database!!

-**YOU WILL NEED TO LOG INTO THE PRIVATE DOCKER REGISTRY IN THIS STEP** - this will be required until the images are being pushed to DockerHub.

 #### 1. Configure application to access the database at `localhost:5432`

 In the application manifest, we set the `DB_URL` to point to `localhost:5432`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.